FawazZaki96/Business-Analytic-Case-Studies/ecommerce-kpi-performance/README.md

 ## Recommendations

-- Prepare for peak months (e.g. November) by optimizing inventory and logistics.
+- Plan and invest in marketing, inventory, and logistics ahead of peak periods like November to fully capture seasonal demand and avoid operational bottlenecks.
 - Increase average order value through bundling, upselling, or promotions.
 - Monitor monthly KPIs regularly to identify trends and performance changes.